We may earn money or products from the companies mentioned in this post.

 This is the twenty-fourth in a series of reviews of the best dive resort locations around the world.
-In this post, the focus is Bermuda.
+In this post, the focus is on Bermuda.

 In addition to this series on dive resort locations, the best worldwide liveaboard dive locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards / Resorts on the menu at the top and choose a title from the list.

 Bermuda Scuba Diving

 Background – Bermuda, the British Overseas Territory, is situated 1,663 km (1,033 miles) from Miami and 1,070 km (665 miles) from Cape Hatteras, North Carolina, on the North American mainland.
 These 150 islands (with 5 main islands) have a coastline of 103 km (64 miles) and are in the far northern edge of the subtropical hurricane belt.
-The coral reefs surrounding Bermuda provide a degree of protection that takes the edge off the severity of any storms or hurricanes but also have been the major impediment to safe sea travel that has left 300 ships wrecked on the seabed.
+The coral reefs surrounding Bermuda provide a degree of protection that takes the edge off the severity of any storms or hurricanes but also has been the major impediment to safe sea travel that has left 300 ships wrecked on the seabed.
 Most of these wrecks are in shallow water not too far from the distinctive pink sandy beaches.
 The English speaking population of 64,000 has a very high per capita GDP mostly gained in the insurance and reinsurance businesses and tourism.

 Sealife – Bermuda is of volcanic origin with a lagoon and fringing and terrace reefs and 29 protected marine areas.
 The south shore reefs are the most dramatic with a rich variety of corals, sponges, and invertebrate life and caves, ledges and swim-throughs.
 Fish life includes this long list of attractions: snappers, damselfish parrotfish, doctor fish, chubs, sergeant majors, blue angelfish, cleaner, Creole and bluehead wrasses, pufferfish, moray eels, parrotfish, trumpetfish, Bermuda killifish (endemic in fresh and saltwater), American eels, Bermuda bream, hogfish, blue tangs, Nassau groupers, seahorses, surgeonfish, speckled moray eels, peacock flounders, red hinds, tarpon, spotted eagle rays and whale sharks.